glw/activity_analysis/README.md

   Can be installed using `install.packages()` command.

-2. Download repo. `git clone https://github.com/glw/activity_analysis.git`
+2. Download repo in commmand line using: `git clone https://github.com/glw/activity_analysis.git`

 3. From within cloned directory run `run_analysis.Rmd`, this will:
- * Download datafile zip from the sourceand run the analysis.
+ * Download datafile zip from the source
-4. Read [codebook.md](https://github.com/glw/activity_analysis/blob/master/CodeBook.md) to understand what the dataset looks like
+ * run the analysis
+ * and create CookBook.md

-* To run from R or Rstudio on windows, mac, linux...
++ To run from R or Rstudio on windows, mac, linux...

      * Open R or Rstudio and set your working directory